 6.2.3.2 Remote security administration of SE

 Security sensitive data and functions that are protected and isolated within the SE may remain remotely accessible to legitimate security administrators after deployment.
 Remote security administration differs from standard device management by the expectation that a secure channel is intended to be established between the administration server and the Secure Environment of the M2M Node (i.e. the secret used to secure the connection is not available in the M2M node outside of the Secure Environment).
 Applicable remote security administration protocols are dependent on the risk level of each M2M application and not just on the underlying network technologies.
-Widespread technologies that enable remote security administration for the different security levels distinguished in oneM2M TR-0008 [oneM2M TR0008] are considered in annex C.
+Widespread technologies that enable remote security administration for the different security levels distinguished in oneM2M TR-0008 [b-oneM2M TR0008] are considered in annex C.

 Since remote security administration requires the target sensitive information to be remotely modifiable, protection of such sensitive information from remote software hacking of the device is particularly critical.
 In case the Secure Environment relies on software protection only, remote security administration of the following data should be allowed only where remote access by potential attackers can be mitigated: